 Copywriters who care about their trade work with tools.
 It keeps your writing neat, ensures it flows nicely and drives engagement.
 Here are some of the tools I recommend.

-Grammarly highlight the errors I missed.
+Grammarly highlights the errors I missed.
 It’s not a replacement for a human editor but the premium version comes close.

 Un-Suck It is a free tool that breaks down jargon into easily consumed words your audience understands.
 Enter the jargon word.
 It generates synonyms and a few jokes that go nicely with the word.

-You’ve read thousands of blog post, product descriptions and landing pages.
+You’ve read thousands of blog posts, product descriptions, and landing pages.
 It’s the reason you bought a handbag you didn’t need.
 Words have the power to convince, but its invisible without a great headline.